Kinectsit/kinects-it/README.md

 ###__Server Architecture__

-Currently, there is one server, that acts at the API to the client.
+Currently, there is one server, that acts as the API to the client.
 It also interacts with two third-party APIs, and two databases.
 Postgres holds relational data (schema below), and Redis stores the expiration time for devices in use by a guest.

 ####__Why We Chose Node__
 Our front-end was written using JavaScript so we chose Node to keep the language consistent between both sides of the application - this allowed the development team to work on both sides of the application.
 We also used Express to abstract away unncessary complexity, particulary with parsing requests and responses.